royder/simple_cms/README.md

 ### Many-to-many m:m
 A course has many students and a student has many courses.
 So, you need two foreign keys in a join table.
 ARec: `Courses has_and_belongs_to_many :students` and `Student has_and_belongs_to_many :courses` (habtm).
 Use this when the join table is simple and only has the foreign keys.
 The join table should not have its own primary key: `(:id => false)`

 habtm methods
 same has has_many

 ### Creating a Join Table
 Naming for rails is first_table_plural_second_table_plural in alphabetical order.
 `rails generate migration CreateAdminUsersPagesJoin`

 ### Creating a Rich Join
 You can have a model that is has_many to a join and another that is has_many to the same join and finally the join can belongs_to both.
 This new join table will still have the foreign keys but it will also have a primary key.
 There is not a naming conventions for this type of join table but it is usually a good idea to end it in -ments or -ships.

 See the relationship between the admin users and sections in the app.
+Be careful about updating associations in the db but not refreshing the objects in those associations.

+To traverse this rich join, you have to take an additional step.
+You should use `has_many :through`
+`AdminUser has_many :sections, :through => :section_edits` and `Section has_many :admin_users, :through => :section_edits`

+So, now you can use admin_user.sections and section.editors instead of the following:
+section.section_edits.map {|se| se.editor}

+You cannot easily do section.editors << user, since you need to specify the data in the join table such as summary.